-- To the extent allowed by their crisis management procedure and/or internal rules, the affected TSO directly informs the ReCo Team(s) Members via e-mail: - o information about the incident level according to the ICS - o existing or possible consequences of the incident

-- short description of the situation - other useful information
+- To the extent allowed by their crisis management procedure and/or internal rules, the affected TSO directly informs the ReCo Team Europe Members via e-mail: - o information about the incident level according to the ICS - o existing or possible consequences of the incident - short description of the situation - o other useful information

-- The affected TSO calls the facilitator and asks to set up the ReCo Team meeting if regional coordination and cooperation are needed. - o ReCo Team(s) Facilitators may also call the meeting if there is high demand for information (several calls/emails from TSOs about the incident). - 2.5.
+- The affected TSO calls the facilitator and asks to set up the ReCo Team Europe meeting if regional coordination and cooperation are needed. - The facilitator may also call the meeting if there is high demand for information (several calls/emails from TSOs about the incident). - 2.5.
 Level 5 for incidents when the application of solidarity measures is requested.